Obrixtamig Plus Topotecan Shows Tolerability, Efficacy in Advanced ES-SCLC

 Additionally, no treatment-related neurologic events occurred at grade 2 severity or higher.
 Two grade 1 instances of muscle spasms were reported.
 No patients discontinued obrixtamig due to treatment-related AEs.

-“Obrixtamig plus topotecan was tolerable with no unexpected toxicities.
-AE frequency and severity for the combination were consistent with the expected safety findings for obrixtamig and topotecan as monotherapy,” lead author Martin Wermke, MD, group leader of the Thoracic Oncology Group, professor for experimental cancer therapy, and head of the Early Clinical Trial Unit and of the Trial Management National Center for Tumor Diseases Dresden (NCT/UCC) Clinical Trial Center, wrote in the presentation with study coinvestigators.
+“Obrixtamig plus topotecan was tolerable, with no unexpected toxicities.
+AE frequency and severity for the combination were consistent with the expected safety findings for obrixtamig and topotecan as monotherapy,” lead author Martin Wermke, MD, group leader of the Thoracic Oncology Group, professor for experimental cancer therapy, and head of the Early Clinical Trial Unit and the Trial Management National Center for Tumor Diseases Dresden (NCT/UCC) Clinical Trial Center, wrote in the presentation with study coinvestigators.
 “Preliminary efficacy data for the combination show promising efficacy in [second-line] SCLC [and beyond], warranting further investigation of the combination treatment.”

 Patients with histologically or cytologically confirmed SCLC in the phase 1 trial initially received obrixtamig via step-up dosing, followed by 3 escalating doses, with topotecan given per label.
 Treatment persisted until disease progression or for up to 36 months.

-Patients enrolled in the study had a median age of 65 years (range, 38-78), and 68% of patients were male.
+Patients enrolled in the study had a median age of 65 years (range, 38-78), and 68% of patients were men.
 The median number of treatment cycles was 4 (range, 1-13), the median treatment exposure was 2.6 months (range, 1.0-8.5), and the median number of prior lines of treatment was 1 (range, 1-3), with 20% of patients previously treated with more than 2 prior lines.

 A total of 92% of patients received prior treatment with a PD-1 or PD-L1 inhibitor.
 Furthermore, 52% of patients had an ECOG performance score of 0.